 The EEA EFTA States (Iceland, Liechtenstein and Norway) have been part of the EU ETS since October 2007, when the EU ETS Directive (2003/87/EC) was incorporated into the EEA Agreement.
+Aviation was incorporated into the EU ETS on January 1st.2012 with Directive 2008/101/EC.
+Since then, all aircraft operators that are under the scope of the trading system must obtain allowances for emissions of CO2.

 Information for aircraft operators